See Before And After Photos Of ‘RHONJ’ Star Dolores Catania’s Plastic Surgery

 Just visited (@drkarolak) Dr Karolak’s office in Wall, NJ.
 He’s my facial plastic surgeon.
 I’ve been seeing him for years since he did my facelift, necklift, and eyelid surgery.
 Never realized that I could do all of this without general anesthesia.
 No one ever believes that I had a facelift when I tell them because I still look like me.
 He is amazing!
 He also does my botox and fillers for maintenance.
 For me, it’s worth the trip to Monmouth County.
 I am obsessed and would never trust anyone else.
 Through the years he’s helped me look and feel my best.
 I love going to see him because he treats me like family and he knows my face.
 His office is gorgeous and his staff is the best! #RHONJ #PlasticSurgery

-The 48-year-old then shared the pretty dramatic before and after plastic surgery photos with her fans with the first showing the skin on her face looking much less tight than a more recent snap of the mom of two.
+The 48-year-old then shared the pretty dramatic before and after plastic surgery photos, with her fans with the first showing the skin on her face looking much less tight than a more recent snap of the mom-of-two.

-Fans took to the comments section of the May 7 upload to praise Dolores for being so open and honest about her plastic surgeries as well as commenting on just how good she looks after she got very candid about the procedures on her social media account.
+Fans took to the comments section of the May 7 upload to praise Dolores for being so open and honest about her plastic surgeries, and to comment on just how good she looks after she got very candid about the procedures on her social media account.

 “Holy poop…..
 What the wow!!!!!
 That’s amazing and [Dolores] you do look absolutely stunning,” one fan told her after seeing her latest post.